hemoglobin/slate/source/includes/_check_endpoint.md

 Reports are included in this response because the `verbose` flag was added.
 Omitting the `verbose` flag will exclude reports and the country name field.
 If you want to keep your response payloads light, this is recommended.

-The IP address should be url-encoded, because IPv6 addresses use colons, which are reserved characters in HTTP requests.
+The IP address should be url-encoded, because IPv6 addresses use colons, which are reserved characters in URIs.

 ### Check Parameters